matthieumeo/cookiecutter-pyxu/README.md

 ### Setup a local environment

-It is recommended to setup a local Python emvironment to develop and test your plugin.
+It is recommended to set up a local Python environment to develop and test your plugin.
 With [conda], you can use:
    ```bash
    conda create --name <your-env-name>
    ```
-Your probably want to install your new package into this environment. ``Pycsou`` is already set as a dependency, simply add the other required dependencies in the ``setup.cfg`` file and run the following commands.
+You will probably want to install your new package into this environment. ``Pycsou`` is already set as a dependency, simply add the other required dependencies in the ``setup.cfg`` file and run the following commands.
    ```bash
    cd <your-repo-name>